fastily/cheatsheet/nix.md

 # Scan all ports, be aggressive, probe for OS/app versions
 nmap -p 1-65535 -T4 -A -v 127.0.0.1

+# Host discovery on a CIDR range
+nmap -sP 10.0.1.0/24
 ```

 #### other options